 Americans are confident they’ll get robbed of their identity way before someone would break into their home.
 But they don’t worry much about it.

-They really should, according to a national survey from Experian that reveals our ignorance and indifference is making it easier for cyber thieves to steal our information.
+They really should, according to identity theft statistics from Experian that reveals our ignorance and indifference is making it easier for cyber thieves to steal our information.

-Half of Americans say they don’t think they will ever be the victim of identity theft, because they feel their poor credit makes them unappealing to cyber thieves.
+Half of Americans say they don’t think they will ever be the victim of identity theft.
+They feel their poor credit makes them unappealing to cyber thieves.
 People who earn less than $50,000 a year also feel they are less likely to be victims of identity theft.

 However, the numbers show Americans should be doing more to educate themselves and protect themselves from identity theft.
 The threat of cyber thieves has been steadily increasing.
 In 2016, the Identity Theft Resource Center reported statistics of a record-setting year in data breaches, with 980 breaches and 35 million records compromised.
 The Bureau of Justice Statistics’ last major report, “Victims of Identity Theft, 2014,” showed 18 million people were identity theft victims that year.

 Most people are aware of major data breaches after reading headlines, but most of us have either forgotten about or haven’t been paying attention to, the simple and small-scale tactics that identity thieves have always relied on.